Districts of Russia: Municipal district

 A municipal district (муниципа́льный райо́н) is a type of municipal formation which comprises a group of urban or rural settlements, as well as inter-settlement territories, sharing a common territory.
 The concept of the municipal districts was introduced in the early 2000s and codified on the federal level during the 2004 municipal reform.

 Municipal districts are commonly formed within the boundaries of existing administrative districts, although in practice there are some exceptions to this rule—Sortavalsky Municipal District in the Republic of Karelia, for example, is formed around the town of Sortavala, which neither has a status of nor is a part of any administrative district.

 City districts

 Many major cities in Russia—except for federal cities of Moscow and Saint Petersburg—are divided into city districts.
 Such city districts are usually considered to be administrative divisions of the city and prior to 2014 could not be a separate municipal formation.
 Examples of such city districts are Sovetsky City District in Nizhny Novgorod and Adlersky City District in Sochi.

-Crimea
+Occupied territories of Ukraine

 The Republic of Crimea is a federal subject of Russia formed on the territory of the Crimean Peninsula, which is disputed between Russia and Ukraine.
 Within the Russian legal framework, the districts of the Autonomous Republic of Crimea (an administrative division of Ukraine) continue to be in use.
 The federal city of Sevastopol is also located on the peninsula, with its districts having a status similar to that of the districts of Moscow and St. Petersburg.
+Along with Crimea, the federal subjects of the Donetsk People's Republic, Kherson Oblast, the Luhansk People's Republic and Zaporozhye Oblast also continues to use the same districts prior to the 2020 reforms.